More than half of Tennessee’s natural wetlands have been destroyed.

-Tennessee Wildlife Federation, one of the largest and oldest nonprofits dedicated to conserving the state’s wildlife and natural resources, recently restored nearly 100 acres of poor quality agricultural fields to functioning wetland habitat.
+Tennessee Wildlife Federation recently restored nearly 100 acres of poor-quality agricultural fields to functioning wetland habitat.
 Almost 15,000 trees and shrubs were planted as part of the restoration efforts.

 Habitat restoration projects such as this are all the more imperative now, given the rapid development happening in Tennessee.
 Wetlands are critical to absorbing flood waters, for wildlife habitat, and to filter sediment and pollutants from our water supply.